-Staff Contact: Program Co-ordinator
+Staff Contact: Program Co-ordinator CP60

-Corequisites: GSBE0503 (unless exempt by Head of
+Corequisites: GSBE0503 (unless exempt by Head of School)

-School)

-A research project relating to the theory or practice of architecture selected by the student and approved by the Head of the School of Architecture.
+A research project relating to the theory or practice of architecture selected by the student and approved by the School.
 The research should represent a synthesis of the knowledge and skills that have been acquired during the course of study and will be supervised by a member of the academic staff.
 Appropriate research methodologies and techniques will be used in all aspects of the work.

-The research project is to be completed in two phases: the first phase encompasses one-third of the work and involves the presentation of a graduate seminar introducing the topic of the research, outlining current work in the area from the literature and indicating the proposed research strategy; the second phase, encompassing the remaining two-thirds of the work, leads to the preparation of a written research project and its presentation in a second graduate seminar.
+The research project is to be completed in two phases: the first phase encompasses one-half of the work and involves the presentation of a graduate seminar on the topic of the research, outlining current work in the area from the literature and indicating the proposed research strategy; the second phase, encompassing the remaining half of the work, leads to the preparation of a written research project and its presentation in a second graduate seminar.

-Architectural Design Project 1 Staff Contact: Ms D Luscombe
+Architectural Design Project 1 Staff Contact: School Office CP40 S1